rks101/egnet/README.md

 ## Know sub-domains

-Sometimes you wish to know sub-domains and they don't tell you :) so let us knock the domain quietly.
+Sometimes you wish to know sub-domains and they don't tell you :) so let us knock on the domain quietly.
 [get knock](https://github.com/guelfoweb/knock) or [puredns](https://github.com/d3mondev/puredns)

 ```